 - 6. Inverse vaccines

 - 7. Sequencing the Y-chromosome

 - 10. Improving heart health

-Scientists in many fields have been getting little attention over the last two years or so as the world focused on the emergency push to develop vaccines and treatments for Covid-19.
-But labs and researchers have remained busy reporting a dizzying series of major discoveries and achievements.
+Scientists in many fields got little attention for a couple of years as the world focused on the emergency push to develop vaccines and treatments for Covid-19.
+But that doesn't mean they weren't still busy researching a dizzying series of developments that are now being reported as major discoveries and achievements.